Prepare These Documents Now for Canada’s New TR to PR Pathway to Permanent Residence (2026–2027)

 Contact Us

-The upcoming TR to PR pathway is one of the most exciting new opportunities for temporary residents in Canada seeking permanent residence.
+The upcoming TR to PR pathway is one of the most exciting new opportunities for temporary resident permit in Canada seeking permanent residence.
 Success will depend on how prepared you are before IRCC opens the program.

 By gathering your documents early and working with a qualified Canadian immigration consultant, you can significantly increase your chances of securing permanent residence under this competitive pathway.